What is a resume?

 Contact details should never be placed in a resume header.
 Recruitment software can miss this because they have difficulty reading information in headers and footers.

-This is a quick overview of who you are, where you studied/ or have worked and what you brought to your last position.
-This brief personal profile should be around six lines in length and written in the first person, but without any personal reference.
+This is a quick overview of who you are, where you studied/ or have worked, and what you brought to your last position, and what you can bring to the new one.
+This brief personal profile should be around six lines in length and written in the first person – try to avoid writing in third person (eg. Anna has …).

 The first sentence should be one sentence about you, and what you bring to the job, after this, you should give your attributes and skills which are suited to the role.